myprojectsfile/git/readme.txt

-import 'http' from '@angular/http' imprt 'routing' from '@angular/routing' this is third change to readme file
+import 'http' from '@angular/http' imprt 'routing' from '@angular/routing' this is third change to readme fileAdded new Feature1 branch